MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ```

 ### -DisableSshParsing

-Specifies whether to disable inspection of SSH traffic.
+Specifies whether to disable the inspection of SSH traffic.
+Valid values are:

+- $true: Network Protection doesn't inspect SSH traffic.
-By default, Network Protection inspects SSH traffic.
+- $false: Network Protection inspects SSH traffic.
+This is the default value.

 ```yaml
 Type: Boolean